Platform of the Libertarian Party of Kentucky

 2.6 Health Care

 We advocate a complete separation of medicine and state.
-Accordingly, we support a free market health care system and oppose state mandates in insurance and healthcare.
+Accordingly, we support a free market health care system with private agencies for certification and regulation and oppose state mandates in insurance and healthcare.
 Certificate of need laws, medical licensure, pharmaceutical regulations, restrictions on medical research, and other governmental factors combine to make healthcare significantly more expensive and less effective.
 Competition in a free market for healthcare works to make health care services more abundant, which lowers healthcare costs.
 We advocate replacing compulsory or tax-supported plans to supply health services or insurance with voluntarily supported efforts.

 2.7 Marketplace Freedom